 Missouri's environmental laws exist to protect public health and the environment, and the department is responsible for enforcing those laws and regulations.
 The department’s enforcement actions help protect public health and the environment by requiring facilities to maintain compliance with the standards set out in the laws.

 Department staff work cooperatively with anyone who has an environmental problem or concern, throughout the process of solving it.
 The department is always available to offer services up front to prevent problems.
-Where problems occur, the department will work with the parties involved to resolve the problems as quickly and productively as possible.
-The department's Regional Office staff follow an Operation Manual to conduct inspections and begin investigations.
-The manual is available on the department's website at www.dnr.mo.gov/services/opsmanual.htm.
+To further the goal of preventing problems before they occur, the department now offers compliance assistance visits.
+These visits help businesses, communities and industrial facilities better understand the requirements of their environmental regulations – and avoid future violations of those permits.

 If a problem persist, the department must resort to stronger means to address it.
 Any problem that is not solved must be quickly elevated to the next stage so that threats to citizens’ health and Missouri resources are eliminated promptly.
 Staff are directed to use the full range of compliance tools to solve environmental problems and address as many aspects of the problem as possible.
 Compliance and enforcement actions ensure a level playing field for those dealing with pollutants and contaminants – no one should make a profit at the expense of the health and resources of Missouri citizens.

-The department strives to work with owners and operators to fix problems before an issue is referred.
-In situations where the responsible party is unwilling or unable to cooperate to bring the facility into compliance and be protective of public health and the environment, the department will refer the case to the Attorney General's Office.
+Enforcement action is necessary to return entities to compliance that fail to achieve compliance on their own.
+Assistance can also be provided throughout the enforcement action process to ensure that entities have the tools needed to remain in compliance once achieved.
+Penalties may be used for enforcement actions.
+In situations where the responsible party is unwilling or unable to cooperate to bring the facility into compliance and be protective of public health and the environment, the department will refer the case to the Attorney General’s Office.

 - Environmental Permits and How to Obtain Them